-Treating winter-worn hands and nails to a home manicure couldn’t be easier and needn’t take any longer than five minutes (assuming you’re not planning on three full coats of varnish).
-Your hands will feel softer and more comfortable and look ten times prettier!
+Treating dry and over-worked hands and nails to a home manicure couldn’t be easier and needn’t take any longer than five minutes (assuming you’re not planning on three full coats of varnish!).
+Your hands will feel softer, more comfortable and look ten times prettier!

 At-home manicure how-to: